Story of Harapan Project:

 I have to say that school education in Indonesia is of very low quality, with teachers who mostly have no university degrees or any preparation for teaching.
 The Indonesian teaching system also has no technical or professional content, so the children’s success in professional opportunities is absolutely non-existent.
 All the above results in the local population’s total distrust towards the school, leading to the enormous schooling failure and dropouts, as well as significant gaps in education and training of the people of Hu ‘ u.

 Once back in Barcelona, I continued my job as a lawyer but not for a second did I forget those wonderful people, that however hard their life was, they always wore a huge smile on their face.
-I started to work on Harapan Project, planning to build a school in the village of Hu'u and meeting specialists in the field of cooperation, who helped me find out which documentation I would need to prepare and what steps I should follow to make it happen .
-All this combined with my busy life as a lawyer, which only just allowed me to devote a few hours to the project, and some days not even that.
+I started to work on Harapan Project, planning to build a school in the village of Hu’u and meeting specialists in the field of cooperation, who helped me find out which documentation I would need to prepare and what steps I should follow to make it happen .
+All this combined with my busy life as a lawyer, which only just allowed me to devote a few hours to the project.